 Fisker calls the rear quarter glass the rear windscreen the ‘Doggie Window,’ hinting that pets seated at the rear can enjoy the breeze thanks to the retractable nature of the windows.
 There are more innovative features inside the Ocean.
 On the top variants, the massive touchscreen inside can rotate into portrait or horizontal modes.

 The Ocean will come with AWD or FWD powertrain options.
 The dual-motors on the top variants produce 550 hp and can rocket the SUV to 60 mph in just 3.6 seconds.
 The estimated EPA range is over 350 miles.
 The entry-level Sport variant comes with an FWD drivetrain with a single electric motor that produces 275 hp and can rush to 60 mph in 6.9 seconds.
-Its estimated EPA range is 250 miles for the basic version.
+Fisker is targeting an EPA-est. range of 250 miles for the basic version.
+The company expects tp receive the official EPA-est. range by the end of May 2023.

-Release date: Production commenced on November 17, 2022, and deliveries in the U.S. will start in February 2023.
+Release date: Production commenced on November 17, 2022, and deliveries in the U.S. will start in June 2023.
+Fisker plans to deliver all 5,000 launch edition (One) units by September 2023.

 Price: $37,499 to $68,999